svisak/multimessenger_3N_constraints/README.md

 ## Contents

- * The Jupyter Norebooks, `plot_*.ipynb`, are the main ingredients of this repository.
+ * The Jupyter Notebooks, `plot_*.ipynb`, are the main ingredients of this repository.
 Each notebook contains a brief description of the data it reads in, the analysis it performs, and the main figure(s) in the paper that it re-creates.
+ * The `ML_files` folder holds the saved machine learning (ML) based emulators used in the analysis.
+The ML models are stored as `.pickle` files and can be read by the accompanying Jupyter Notebooks.
+ * The `NICER` folder contains Likelihood weights for each GW170817 posterior EOS sample.
+Each file is labelled according to the name of the NICER pulsar (J0030,J0740,J0437) and the EOS model (2,5,7-parameter models).
+ * The `PMM` folder stores the fit values of the matrix elements of the parametric matrix models (PMM) used in the paper.
+Each file is labelled according to the density at which the PMM is used.
+This folder also contains the training and validation data for the PMM, generated using third-order many-body perturbation theory.
+ * The `compound_unc_samples` folder contains 70 EOS validation samples used to estimate the total compound uncertainty (neural network error + PMM error) of the emulators used in this work.
+These samples are used to generate Fig. 4.
+ * The `figures` folder contains the main plots in this paper and the `source_data` folder stores the data that is plotted in the figures.